Being a digital nomad absolutely has its benefits, but it’s important to understand the tax implications and obligations as a US expat.

 Nomads have their ups and downs like any other lifestyle has.
 Depending on where you are coming from, one of the “ups” is being able to live tax-free.

-It’s a ridiculous reality where Americans live in an country that is more tax friendly to foreigners than its own people.
-There is a silver lining, but you need to be aware of how that lining works for it be silver.
+It’s a ridiculous reality where Americans live in a country that is more tax-friendly to foreigners than its own people.
+There is a silver lining, but you need to be aware of how that lining works for it to be silver.

-Citizenship-based: This is where a country taxes its citizens’ income no matter where they are.
-(E.g. US and Eritrea)
+This is where a country taxes its citizens’ income no matter where they are.
+Examples include the United States and Eritrea.

 In the case of the US, it extends further than citizenship.
 It technically extends to all American persons (think residents with green cards).
 This means it doesn’t matter if you live outside the US, your business has nothing to do with the US, you don’t even visit the US, and all of your assets are outside of the US.